book-review, books, Family Drama, literature, reading

 I felt this was an interesting read.
 I am glad I have taken my time to read this.
 With so much hatred in the world, in the US particularly, understanding the need to stand up and speak out is just as important as jumping into the fight directly.
 While I understand that it only glimpses at the true horrors that were experienced by those that were taken and lost their lives at these camps, I don’t believe this story is about them.
 As in every story, there are always two sides.
 You do not need to agree with them both, but to ignore them is to do the same thing the Germans did to the Jews.
 Not all Germans are monsters, just as not all Jews are bad.
 For me, it is Gretel’s final decision to act with brutality to solve a problem that doesn’t make her a saviour but that allows her to accept she is her father’s child.

-Black Experience, books, read around the world, reading
+African Experience, book-review, books, read around the world, reading

 Hate has too many places to live: Abyssinian Chronicles / Uganda